Introduction

 Resistors are used to divide voltage, control current flow, and establish biasing conditions in electronic circuits by offer resistance.
 They are known as the either set/fixed or variable categories which are essential to the circuits.
 They have two terminals that make current flow stop and they are often provided with unambiguous color-coding.
 They are used quite often in RC circuits, voltage dividers, and current regulators.

-Advantages
+Advantages of resistors

 - Resistance control: The resistors function as current control elements and component-protection devices by limiting extreme currents that could potentially damage them.